RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/singular.md

 ![](https://files.readme.io/0087649-app.revenuecat.com_projects_85ff18c7_collaborators_1.png)

 2. Choose **Singular** from the Integrations menu.
-3. Add your Singular API key, and an optional sandbox API key.
-The sandbox API key will be used for any sandbox purchases so you don't have to send them to your production Singular instance.
+3. Add your Singular SDK key, and an optional sandbox SDK key.
+The sandbox SDK key will be used for any sandbox purchases so you don't have to send them to your production Singular instance.
 4. Enter the event names that RevenueCat will send or choose the default event names.
 5. Select whether you want RevenueCat to report proceeds (after app store cut) or revenue (gross sales).